cswaroop/misc/courses.md

 ## Data & Analytics (>10TB of Distributed Data)

 Languages used include SQL, (C/C++ | Java | Python), (R | Matlab) etc.
+Usual Jobs include Product Analytics (User-Facing such as People you Know, Product you may like etc.) or internal business analytics (Business Operations, Marketing, Revenue, IT, HR, Supply Chain etc.)

 ### Data Sciences